getfem/getfem/doc/sphinx/source/userdoc/model.rst

     // ... definition of a mesh
     // ... definition of a finite element method mf_u
     // ... definition of a finite element method mf_rhs
-    // ... definition of a integration method mim
+    // ... definition of an integration method mim
     // ... definition of boundaries NEUMANN_BOUNDARY_NUM
     //                        and DIRICHLET_BOUNDARY_NUM